 In 1999, he was voted as one of best instructors by graduating seniors at the University of California at Berkeley.

 Public Outreach Activities:

-Ooguri has published 6 popular science books in Japanese, and over 250,000 copies have been sold.
+Ooguri has published 6 popular science books in Japanese, and over 300,000 copies have been sold.
 They have been translated into Chinese and Korean.
-In particular, his "Introduction to Superstring Theory" was awarded the 2014 Kodansha Prize for Science Books, Japan's only major prize for science books.
+His "Introduction to Superstring Theory" was awarded the 2014 Kodansha Prize for Science Books, Japan's only major prize for science books.

 Trailer of "The Man From the 9 Dimensions"

 - Heinz Pagels Memorial Lecture, Aspen, Colorado (2013, 2017)

 - University of Tokyo (2011, 2012, 2013, 2017)